Arizona Paycheck Calculator

 How often must I be paid in Arizona?

-Nonresidents are taxed on Arizona-sourced wages; residents are taxed on all income with credits for other states when applicable.
+Nonresidents pay tax only on Arizona-sourced income.
+Residents are taxed on all income but may claim credits for taxes paid to other states.

-Where can I confirm current Arizona withholding tables and updates?
+Where can I verify current Arizona tax rates and updates?

-Check the Arizona Department of Revenue for A-4 guidance and current employer withholding resources.
+Visit the Arizona Department of Revenue (AZDOR) website for the latest Form A-4 instructions and employer withholding tables.